sap-tutorials/Tutorials/tutorials/btp-integration-suite-nonsapconnectivity-usecase/btp-integration-suite-nonsapconnectivity-usecase.md

 author_profile: https://github.com/Karunaharan
 ---

-# The Use Case for the Challenge
+# The Use Case for the Mission
 <!-- description --> Understand the integration problem that you're going to solve before you get started

 ## You will learn